Nordic Smart City Network

 To stay competitive in the global marked, the Nordic Cities can benefit from closer collaboration by sharing experiences and provide each other a critical mass.
 Learning from each other can save time and make us smarter so resources can be used more effectively to create new innovative solutions.

-This website will describe the way of digitalizing smart cities in the Nordic countries by showing the living labs and relevant cases from each city.
+Nordic Smart City Network's website describes the way of digitalizing smart cities in the Nordic countries by showing the living labs and relevant cases from each city.
 Besides being a way of sharing ideas, it is also a way to get inspired by the possibilities of a living lab in the city.

 The network of smart cities will share experiences and knowledge, aiming to make the cities better for the citizen.
 The project involves approximately 5.300.000 million people and affect their everyday life.